GHTaarn/simple-deb-experiment/README.md

 simple-deb-experiment
 ```

-The point of this project is that you can make changes to `src/`,
+The point of this project is that you can put your own project into `src/` and
-`packaging-files/control`, `Makefile` etc to make a Debian package for your own
+modify the other files to create a deb package for your project.
-project.
 The `Makefile` has some convenient targets so that everything can be
 done in one go with the command `make clean installtest` or
 `make thoroughclean installtest`.